 - Some unconcerned turtles, big Napoleons, sharks, eagle rays and stingrays, several different species of Nudibranchs, lobsters, and lots of reef fish of all sizes, shapes and colours at various dive sites.

-Check out the Photos tab for lots of images of these and other stuff.
+Check out the "Photos" section below for lots of images of these and other stuff.

 Thanks to Luca D, Luca P, Laura, Patrick, Chris, Antonio, Govinda, and the rest of the IDive crews at both Athuruga and Thudufushi.
 My 11 dives cost US$1077.12, which converted at 1.302 to GBP £827, ie £75 per dive.
 Even more expensive this time as the pound had dropped against the US dollar after the Brexit vote.